Golf tournaments are a key revenue driver at golf courses for many reasons.

 Golf is significantly more enjoyable when you play with people who are equal in skill to you.
-No one likes being stuck with a bad player, and it can be difficult for inexperienced golfers to be confident if they are forced to play with a group that is above their skill level.
+Good players don’t like pairing up with beginners, and it can be difficult for inexperienced golfers to play with those above their skill level.

 Tournaments are the most fun when they are competitive.
 For any sport, observing a high level of competition requires pitting players with similar skills against one another.

 In golf tournaments, groups can be divided into “flights”.
 Typically flights are labeled with letters, “A flight”, “B flight”, “C flight” and so forth.

 These flights will then compete against one another, instead of the entire field of golfers.

 Handicaps are the most common method of dividing flights in competitive tournaments, with the top flight being named the “Championship” flight.
 However, age and gender-based flights are commonly used for seniors golf courses, and kids camps.

 On top of tournament bookings, the events coordinator may also be responsible for handling inquiries for non-golf event bookings.